elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_06.md

     - **Interoperable** → Are there captions or transcripts?
 Is it in a standard format (e.g. .mp4, .mov)?
     - **Reusable** → Is there a clear license?
 Are contributors and tools properly attributed?
 Is there versioning information?

-    Document your findings in the [**Checklist for minimally FAIR video material**](https://docs.google.com/document/d/18xg9ZYLQX9yFlAU1cIl8W5eMpoVhuQvEO6aLWVG81TM/edit?usp=sharing)
+    Document your findings in the [**Checklist for minimally FAIR video material**](https://docs.google.com/document/d/1yTOgv2fgngRRp0CFQOd_btdF-L57rpR02Bzkjd46bKQ/view).
-    You can <a href="https://docs.google.com/document/d/1yTOgv2fgngRRp0CFQOd_btdF-L57rpR02Bzkjd46bKQ/view" target="_blank">view this course worksheet in Google Docs</a> or <a href="https://docs.google.com/document/d/1yTOgv2fgngRRp0CFQOd_btdF-L57rpR02Bzkjd46bKQ/copy" target="_blank">make a copy of this course worksheet for reuse</a> under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+    You can <a href="https://docs.google.com/document/d/1yTOgv2fgngRRp0CFQOd_btdF-L57rpR02Bzkjd46bKQ/copy" target="_blank">make a copy of this course worksheet for reuse</a> under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 !!! question "Reflection"